cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 Network Digital Twin:
-: A digital representation that is used in the context of Networking and whose physical counterpart is a data network or enterprise network.
+: A digital representation that is used in the context of Networking and whose physical counterpart is a data network (e.g., provider network or enterprise network).
 This is also called, digital twin for networks.
 See more in {{def}}.

 Physical Network: